TTU Humanities Center and Office of Research & Innovation

 CALL FOR APPLICATIONS

 The Humanities Center and the Office of Research and Innovation (OR&I) are pleased to offer funding for interdisciplinary Working Groups to support innovative thinking and a trans-disciplinary research culture at Texas Tech University.
 As we recognize that strong work and effective collaboration often takes time and sustained debate, the Humanities Center and OR&I will fund groups to investigate a subject of common concern over three years of activity.
-Members should comprise a core group of tenured and/or tenure-track faculty, representing multiple disciplines; the broader group may also include post-docs, graduate students, and other qualified researchers (at least two-thirds of the group must be tenured or tenure-track faculty).
+Members should comprise a core group of tenured and/or tenure-track faculty, representing multiple disciplines; the broader group may also include post-docs, graduate students, and other qualified researchers (at least two-thirds of the group must be tenured or tenure-track faculty in humanities disciplines or areas).

 Working Groups can request up to a total of $7,500 to be distributed over the course of three years.
 Applicants should indicate in a budget how the funds will be spent each year.

-These funds are intended to be used as startup money in support of developing a major humanistic project, with an eye toward advancing national and/or international impact and showcasing the quality of humanistic research at TTU.
+These funds are intended to be used as startup money in support of developing a major humanistic research project, with an eye toward advancing national and/or international impact and showcasing the quality of humanities scholarship at TTU.
+Working groups should have a clear research-oriented purpose or theme.
 Some possible projects or outcomes include (but are by no means limited to):

 2. A book project, such as an edited volume.